 Summer Funding is a program designed to support students pursuing unpaid or underpaid summer experiences by helping to cover the supplemental costs (living, transportation, food, etc.) associated with those experiences.
 Last year, thanks to our generous Colgate alumni and parent donors, we offered approximately $725,000 to support the summer pursuits of 211 students.

 Who is eligible to apply?

-Currently matriculating students (Class of 2020, 2019, 2018, and December 2017 grads) in good academic and behavioral standing are eligible to apply for summer funding.
+Currently matriculating students (Class of 2021, 2020, 2019, and December 2018 grads) in good academic and behavioral standing are eligible to apply for summer funding.
+You must intend to enroll at Colgate for at least one more semester.
 Students must also have their resumes Career Services certified within the current academic year before the application deadline.

 For what kinds of opportunities can I use a Summer Funding award?

 Students can apply for funding to help support internship, volunteer opportunities, research projects, or other experiences that provide meaningful professional growth.
 Awards are intended to help cover rent, utilities, transportation, food, or other living costs, and cannot serve as a replacement for wages.

 Do I need to have a confirmed internship or other summer experience before applying?